-- 1.1 In our SBP guidance to Network Rail3, we set out our expectations regarding health and safety management.
-We stated that it needed to explain how it would: - (a) implement its health and safety strategy "Transforming Safety and Wellbeing" finding more effective ways to achieve commitments given around culture, rules and competence, innovation and assurance; - (b) focus on ensuring it can achieve its maintenance, renewals and operational output to support a safe infrastructure; - (c) ensure compliance with all its relevant legal obligations under health and safety legislation over CP6; and - (d) where full legal compliance is difficult due to legacy infrastructure characteristics, describe the trajectory to improved compliance and explain how risk is managed in the interim.
+- 1.1 In our SBP guidance to Network Rail5, we set out our expectations regarding health and safety management.
+We stated that it needed to explain how it would: - (a) implement its health and safety strategy 'Transforming Safety and Wellbeing' finding more effective ways to achieve commitments given around culture, rules and competence, innovation and assurance; - (b) focus on ensuring it can achieve its maintenance, renewals and operational output to support a safe infrastructure, addressing precursors to catastrophic risk; - (c) ensure compliance with all its relevant legal obligations under health and safety legislation over CP6; and - (d) where full legal compliance is difficult due to legacy infrastructure characteristics, describe the trajectory to improved compliance and explain how risk will be managed in the interim.